Kolhapur Maharashtra, India Travel Guide

 Remove your shoes before entering temples or homes.
 Engage with locals politely, utilizing fundamental Marathi phrases.

-Be mindful of local customs and traditions, avoiding behaviors that might cause offense.
-Show genuine interest in their culture.
+Be respectful of local customs and traditions, avoiding behaviors that might cause offense.
+Show real curiosity about their culture.

 Discover new destinations based on your interests or extend your itinerary.